kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "Where the hell am I?
 What day it is?"

-"John Doe, hold on," the hazmat man said as he pull the bed into a recline position.
-"We'll ask you a question.
-You'll try to answer ours.
-We will also need to run some medical diagnostic on you.
+"John Doe, please calm down," the hazmat man said as he pull the bed into a recline position.
+"You were in a serious vehicular accident.
+The confusion is normal, but we will help you get through that, but you'll have to cooperate with us.
 Do you understand?"

 "Um, yes."